Beard Trimming Guide: Using Scissors, Trimmers, & Clippers

 How to Trim with Scissors, Trimmer, or Clipper

-The steps are almost similar for all trimming methods.
-Only tools and techniques of beard trimming are different with scissors, trimmers, and clippers.
-The key steps for trimming with different tools are described below.
+The steps are nearly the same across all trimming methods.
+Only the tools and techniques of beard trimming are different with scissors, trimmers, and clippers.
+The key steps for trimming with each tool are broken down below.

 Trimming Beard with Scissors